Ficool

 Silence settled between them for a moment, comfortable and familiar.

-"In retrospect, I wasn't thinking cautiously enough."
+"In retrospect, I wasn't thinking with enough caution."

 "It's done now.
 We can't go back.
 Just... try not to show any more 'miracles' for a while."

 "Agreed.
-I'll be more careful."
+I will be more careful."

-A slightly uncomfortable silence settled between them.
+A slightly awkward silence settled between them.

-"Yes, Daiki?"
+"Yes, Brother?"

 "What do you mean by that?"

-"I-I... that was...
-It was an involuntary reflex!"
+"I-I... that was..."
+Rudeus blushed.
+"That was an involuntary reflex!"

 A deeply uncomfortable silence.

 "I know."
 Rudeus turned toward the wall.
-"But you arrived too late.
+"But you arrived late.
 Too late for that life.
 Big brother."

 The bitter irony of those words hurt in a strange and deep way.
 Big brother.
-Only by a few minutes' difference at birth, but the title felt significant in ways neither of them could fully explain.
+Only by a few minutes difference at birth, but the title felt significant in ways neither of them could fully explain.

 Daiki grabbed his pillow and threw it with calculated precision.